Frequency mixer: Ideal mixing (multiplication)

+Thus an ideal multiplier produces only sum and difference components, and a following filter selects the desired output.

+In a superheterodyne receiver, one input is the RF signal and the other is the local-oscillator; the selected output is the intermediate frequency.
+Desirable mixer characteristics in this application include low local-oscillator feedthrough, linear conversion of the RF input, low added noise, and good immunity to strong nearby signals.

+In integrated circuits, a Gilbert cell is a common mixer topology.
+When driven strongly by the local-oscillator, it approximates switching multiplication.

+Non-linear mixing (practical devices)

+Early mixers commonly worked by adding the two input signals and applying the combined waveform to a nonlinear device such as a crystal detector, diode, or vacuum tube.
+Because of the nonlinear transfer characteristic, the output contained sum and difference frequencies together with harmonics and intermodulation products.

+Early analyses distinguished between linear-law operation, where the device characteristic is approximately proportional, and square-law operation, where the output is proportional to the square of the input, producing strong second-order mixing products.

+The 1924 RCA Radiola superheterodynes used the Houck mixer, which employed the second harmonic of the local-oscillator for frequency conversion.
+Houck developed the circuit to overcome limitations of early vacuum tubes.

 Types

+Passive vs active

-The essential characteristic of a mixer is that it produces a component in its output which is the product of the two input signals.
+The essential characteristic of a mixer is that it produces a component in its output which is the non-linear function of the two input signals.
 Both active and passive circuits can realize mixers.
-Passive mixers use one or more diodes and rely on their nonlinear current–voltage relationship to provide the multiplying element.
+Passive mixers use one or more diodes and rely on their nonlinear current–voltage relationship.
 In a passive mixer, the desired output signal is always of lower power than the input signals.

 Active mixers use an amplifying device (such as a transistor or vacuum tube) that may increase the strength of the product signal.
-Active mixers improve isolation between the ports, but may have higher noise and more power consumption.
-An active mixer can be less tolerant of overload.
+Active mixers improve isolation between the ports, but may have higher noise, more distortion and power consumption.
+An active mixer can be less linear, especially less tolerant of overload.

 Mixers may be built of discrete components, may be part of integrated circuits, or can be delivered as hybrid modules.

 Schematic diagram of a double-balanced passive diode mixer (also known as a ring modulator).
 There is no output unless both f1 and f2 inputs are present, though f2 (but not f1) can be DC.

+Unbalanced vs balanced

 Mixers may also be classified by their topology: